slaclab/lume-services/docs/services/scheduling_service.md

 https://docs.prefect.io/core/concepts/configuration.html#user-configuration

 * Scheduling service provides interface to Prefect Scheduling
 * Configurable backends
 * Backend returns a Prefect Run Config

 ![Screenshot](files/services/scheduling_service.drawio.png)

+## Prefect
+Core functionality
+- Ability to programatically create workflows
+    - functional organization of workflow steps
+    - mapping the outputs of one task to inputs of another
+    - result persistence
+- Specifications for how to store the workflows

+How LUME-services uses Prefect:
+- Creation of workflows
+    - Workflows defined a single flow file packaged with a project -

 ## Backends

 The Scheduling Service is set up to interface with a backend

+## Agents

 ### Kubernetes